tp1de/ioBroker.ems-esp/README.md

 * ems-esp gateway (https://github.com/emsesp/EMS-ESP32) with latest dev version (see below) and the ESP32 chip.
   The old ESP8266 gateways with API V2 are NOT SUPPORTED ANYMORE !!
-  The adapter is tested for the ems-esp gateway with latest firmware version (> V3.6.0) of ESP32
+  The adapter is tested for the ems-esp gateway with latest firmware version (> V3.6.0) of ESP32 Latest dev versions of firmware might not work stable with the ioBroker adapter.
+Use is on own risk.

 * New Bosch-Group Cloud-Gateways (MX300 / EasyControl ...) are not supported since they do not support LAN API !